 I love being able to recite verses from the Bible.
-It means it’s easy for them to be brought to mind when I need them, easier to meditate and chew over them.
-As a child we did a lot of this and I want this to be something I pass on to my children.
+It means it’s easy for them to be brought to mind when I need them, and easier to meditate and chew over them.
+As a child, we did a lot of this and I want this to be something I pass on to my children.

 This week we started learning Psalm 121.
 Firstly I read it out loud, half a line at a time, with my children saying it back to me.
 We just did verses 1 and 2, and I plan to just do two verses a week.
-Then I put on an YouTube playlist with a video of someone reading it and then a video of someone singing it.
-I got out some origami paper (I got at The Works really cheaply) and we created some pictures using scissors and glue.
+Then I put it on a YouTube playlist with a video of someone reading it and then a video of someone singing it.
+I got out some origami paper (which I got at The Works really cheaply) and we created some pictures using scissors and glue.
 I then wrote the first two verses on two of the pictures.
 I’m hoping we’ll add some more pictures next week.